 FLITTERFLOP: "Truer words were never spoken!"

 If Bombast and Flitterflop have encouraged you to think about the conclusions they reached in this investigation, or even just THINK, their labours will not have been in vain.
-Until we hear from them again, we wish you well.
+You can read their second investigation into the Covid-19 virus pandemic here.

 © Copyright occult-mysteries.org.
 Article published 10 June 2018.
 Updated 21 June 2021.